Media Backgrounder: Financial Advice – Who Needs It and Why.

 - MFDA research finds that typical front-end load domestic equity funds may pay a 1% trailing commission and a front-end load domestic fixed income fund may pay a 0.65% trailing commission.
 For modest investors, this compares to fee-based channels, where rates generally begin at 1.5%.8

-- UK regulators have admitted that reforms instituted there, including a ban on embedded commissions, have created an advice gap for more modest investors.
+- UK regulators have acknowledged that reforms instituted there, including a ban on embedded commissions, have created an advice gap for more modest investors.
 Firms have increased their account minimums and new account openings among modest investors (£30K – £100K) are down.
 The government is now introducing a number of remedial measures that include letting people withdraw up to £1000 from their pension savings without tax consequences in order to pay for financial advice.

 Canada and the World